UPennCBE544/2023.github.io/ProjectDescription.md

 Go to the clean/vac/0.5ML directory.
 For each defect directory copy in the relaxed, clean surface.
 Delete atoms corresponding to the defect (as highlighted in the Figure below) and then relax the trajectory.

 <center><img src="../Images/rutile_110_vacs.png" alt="window" style="width: 800px;"/><br>
-Highlighted atoms to delete in order to create defect surfaces on Perovskite (110) surfaces
+Highlighted atoms to delete in order to create defect surfaces on Rutile (110) surfaces
 </center>

 Step 5: Repeat everything above for the (100) surface